vixxx123/scalasprayslickexample/README.md

 ### Adding new REST API ###
 * take a look at com.vixxx123.scalasprayslickexample.exampleapi.person.PersonApi as example
-* create new object/class which inherits from Api
 * create new routing class - which inherits from BaseResourceApi
+    - method init should be used to initialize resource.
+It is run once on server start up.
+I use it to create db tables if they don't exists yet
+    - method route - should define REST route for new API
+* create new object/class which inherits from
+    - create method should return new routing class (created in previous step)
+* in RestExampleApi object add your Api class to list.
 * that's it - you are good to go

-* PersonApi class is just an example you don't have to implement handling incoming request same way, but I think it's quite good design.
+PersonApi class is just an example you don't have to implement handling incoming request same way, but I think it's quite good design.
 It give a possibility to configure number of workers per request type etc.

 ### Features ###